quality icon

 Average car insurance cost in Maryland

-If you live in Maryland can expect to pay an average of $189 per month for full coverage car insurance – that’s $2,273 per year.
-If you opt for your state’s minimum required coverage, your insurance cost drops to $68 monthly or $815 annually.
+Drivers in Maryland generally pay an average of $189 per month or $2,273 per year for full coverage car insurance.
+However, if you go with the state’s minimum coverage, your monthly premium could be as low as $68 or $815 per year.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in Maryland